BuildACell/liposome-kit/txtl-liposome_water-in-oil.md

 ## Step 2: Self-assembly of the Liposomes by centrifugation

-1. Place 225 μL of centrifuge buffer (100 mM HEPES + 200 mM glucose,
+1. Place 225 uL of centrifuge buffer (100 mM HEPES + 200 mM glucose,
    pH 8) into a labeled eppendorf tube.

-    a. **Note**: When IVTL systems are used, the outer solution should also contain the small molecular weight components of the IVTL system.
+    a. **Note**: When TX-TL systems are used, the outer solution should also contain the small molecular weight components of the TX-TL system.

 2. Add in 30 uL of inner solution (100 mM HEPES, 200 mM sucrose pH 8,